RichWaWa/EternalEscape/README.md

 ---

-## Software
+## Software Requirements

-All source code is written in **C++**.
-Future updates will include networking capabilities and a GUI for adjusting device settings.
+- All source code is written in **C++**!
+- **Compiler:** Upload code to the controller using PlatformIO for VSCode.
+  - You can also use your preferred compiler, but this project is made for PlatformIO.

 ---

 ## Assembly

+Assembly of this project is very simple!
 1. **Print the Parts:** Use the provided STL files to 3D print all necessary components.
-2. **Hardware Assembly:** Secure the parts using the listed bolts or hot glue.
-3. **Connect Electronics:** Follow the wiring diagram (to be added) to connect the display to the ESP32-S3.
+2. **Connect Electronics:** Follow the wiring diagram in /Hardware/ to connect the display to the ESP32-S3.
-4. **Upload the Code:** Flash the provided C++ code to the ESP32-S3 using PlatformIO for VScode
+3. **Upload the Code:** Flash the provided C++ code in /Software/ to the ESP32-S3 using PlatformIO for VScode
+4. **Put it Together:** Secure the parts using the listed bolts or hot glue.

 ---

 ## Future Roadmap

 - **Networking:** Idk What id do with this, but its something im thinking about.
-- **Customizable Settings:** Implement a GUI for adjusting speed, maze size, and algorithm behavior.
+- **Fight-Mode:** A snake style fight mmode.
+- **Smooth Traversal:** Add animations to smooth player traversal from location to location.

 ---